Lorp/samsa-core/docs/SamsaGlyph.md

 ### Instance methods
 * `SamsaGlyph.decompose()`
-Returns a new `SamsaGlyph` object that is a simple glyph, by recursively decomposing the composite glyph.
+Returns a new `SamsaGlyph` object that is a simple glyph, by recursively decomposing the glyph if it is composite.
 The new glyph is visually identical to the original glyph.
-The `components` array of the returned glyph is empty.
+The `components` array of the returned glyph will be empty.
 It is valid to call this method on a simple glyph, in which case the method returns a new glyph that is a copy of the original.
 * `SamsaGlyph.instantiate()`
 Returns a new `SamsaGlyph` object, being a new version of this glyph transformed according to the `SamsaInstance` object passed as an argument.
 * `SamsaGlyph.svgPath()`